syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

 paragraph.AppendText("Adventure Works Cycles, the fictitious company on which the Adventure Works sample databases are based, is a large, multinational manufacturing company.");

-//Adds comment to a parahraph
+//Adds comment to a paragraph

 WComment comment = paragraph.AppendComment("comment test");